Greece Travel Guide logo

 Greece Guidebooks and Tips

-If you are traveling in the summer months, it's a good idea to book a room in advance.
-Also keep in mind that you can go through the hassle of booking tours and accomodations yourself but if you do it through a Reliable Greek Travel Agency you will save at least 15% because of the special arrangements between the hotels, cruise companies and the Greek Travel agents who give them most of their business.
+If you are traveling in the summer months, it's a good idea to book a room well in advance.
+Also keep in mind that you can go through the hassle of booking tours and accommodations yourself but if you do it through a Reliable Greek Travel Agency you can actually save money because of the special arrangements between the hotels, cruise companies and the Greek Travel agents who give them most of their business.
 Plus they will save you the enormous hassle of trying to figure out the ferry schedules.
 Island-hopping is great when you are young and flexible and don't want to be tied down to a particular program.
 But it becomes more difficult in the summer when travel agents are scrambling to secure rooms from anywhere they can.
 If you are young you will be happy to know that there are campsites on almost every island.
 They cost about 10 euros a night or so.
 Youth Hostels seem to have disappeared on the islands but 3 or 4 people in a room at a c-catagory hotel can be pretty cheap per person.
-I also have info on Youth Hostels at www.greecetravel.com/youth-hostels.
+You can search for hotels by category and find cheap ones by using my Matt's Greece Hotel Search.
 People used to sleep on the beach but those days are over.
 If you get caught you probably won't go to jail but being awakened at 6am by the cops and told to pack your stuff is not fun, and if they catch you again they do get annoyed.
-If you think you are too poor to go through a travel agent think again and read this: www.greecetravel.com/budget-travel
+If you think you are too poor to go through a travel agent think again and read Matt's Budget Travel page

 In my opinion there is no need to see five islands in the week you have to spend in Greece.
 Pick one or two islands that you can book in advance and get to know them.
 A rolling stone gathers no moss, but it does not make many friends either.
 You will have a richer experience by experiencing all that one island has to offer, in people, traditions, beaches, scenary and even nightlife, then trying to see every island and feeling like a stranger every day.
 Greece is a beautiful place for sure.
 But what makes any holiday special is the people you meet and the new friends you make.
-For itinerary suggestions see www.greektravel.com/suggestions
+See Matt's Itinerary Suggestions

 What is the best way to book your holiday to Greece?
 Can you really save by using auto-booking systems or by booking directly with the hotels?
 Are Travel Agencies a thing of the past?
 Read my article Endangered Species about the internet and the disappearance of the small personalized-service travel agency.